Friends of Woodthorpe Grange Park 2018

 Arno Vale House

-1874: Woodthorpe Grange is built where Henry Ashwell lived with his wife Sarah and two daughters, Mary and Frances, along with two nieces and four servants.
+1874: Woodthorpe Grange is built.
+It is here where Henry Ashwell lived with his wife Sarah and two daughters, Mary and Frances, along with two nieces and four servants.

 1867: Nottingham Patent Brick Company was formed when William Burgess and Edward Gripper amalgamated all their brick works at Mapperley and Carlton.
 The three brick yards at Thorneywood and Mapperley Hills survived two world wars and a shrinking market for bricks.
 Thorneywood brick works finally closed in 1967.
 Brick production finally ended in 1969 and the last of the kilns and chimneys were demolished in 1970